FREE SHIPPING OVER $50 | FREE RETURNS | SIGN UP FOR NEWSLETTER

 If the Barometer profile is on for an extended period of time as you climb in altitude or go down in altitude, the device assumes that you are standing still and interprets your changes in altitude as changes in sea level air pressure.
 It will therefore give you incorrect sea level air pressure readings.

 You’re on the second day of your two-day hike.
-You realize that you forgot to switch from the BarometerBarometer profile to the altimeterAltimeter profile when you started moving in the morning.You know that the current altitude readings given by your are wrong.
+You realize that you forgot to switch from the BarometerBarometer profile to the altimeterAltimeter profile when you started moving in the morning.You know that the current altitude readings given by your watch are wrong.
 So, you hike to the nearest location shown on your topographic map for which a altitude reference value is provided.
 You correct your altitude reference value accordingly.
 Your altitude readings are correct again.